 - Refurbishment of the existing vehicle loading ramp to accommodate a larger hydraulic dock leveller to suit the SOV;

-- Demolition of redundant pavements and infrastructure as designated in the Contract.
+- Civil works, demolition of redundant pavements and infrastructure as designated in the Contract.